gyuho/learn/doc/virtual_memory/README.md

 > [*What is Virtual
 > Memory*](http://www.utilizewindows.com/pc-fundamentals/optimization/345-what-is-virtual-memory-and-why-do-we-need-it)

-`Virtual memory` is an abstraction layer of `main memory` for a `process`.
+`Virtual memory` is an abstraction layer of `main memory` for `process`.
-Each process has an uniform way of looking at the memory, which is known as `virtual address space`.
-In other words, each process has its own `virtual address space` for memory management, and its memory addresses.
-`Virtual memory` with `virtual address space` is useful for multiple programs running at the same time with shared resources, because each data object can get multiple **independent** addresses. `Virtual memory` keeps memory isolated from other processes and prevents data corruption.
+Each process can have an uniform way of looking at the memory, which is known as `virtual address space`.
+Each process can have its own `virtual address space` for memory management, and its memory addresses. `Virtual memory` with `virtual address space` is useful for multiple programs running at the same time with shared resources, because each data object can get multiple **independent** addresses. `Virtual memory` keeps memory isolated from other processes and prevents data corruption from each other.
 And size of `virtual memory` is limited by the size of pointers on a given operating system.

 ![virtual_address_space](img/virtual_address_space.png)